Mionja/MIO_CV/README.md

 # MIO_CV
 New project to build a CV with Laravel

-This is my first personal project with laravel.
-It consists in creating a CV by just filling the forms and not filling them if you think it's not necessary.
+This is my personal project with laravel.
+It consists on creating a CV by just filling the forms and not filling them if you think it's not necessary.

-This project of mine is still on-going, so I'm still correcting every default step by step while leaning new things.

 A little overview: